Manzanit0/mcduck/cmd/service/README.md

 - [ ] If logged in, display existing data instead of sample.
 - [ ] allow for adding, modifying and deleting expenses (expenses page)
 - [ ] allow for downloading expenses in csv
+- [ ] add checksum validation on uploads to prevent duplicate uploads

 teams:
 - [ ] allow another user to join your expenses team